kingzamzon/docs/docs/sdk/wallets/intro.md

 <StateOfTheNetwork/>

 :::info
-Need some `testLPX` test tokens to mint a PKP on Chronicle?
+Need some `tstLPX` test tokens to mint a PKP on Chronicle?
 Use the faucet: https://faucet.litprotocol.com/
 :::

 ## Introduction